makesosimple/TEBARVALCOMPARE/README.md

 - If it is a minor update: x.1.x (Edit the second number)
 - If it is a major update: 1.x.x (Edit the first number)
 12. ### Always check live after the merge with master branch!

+## How to Add Simple CRUDS
+1. Find the "Models" folder in the Solution Explorer and open the .cs file you are going to work with.
+Make necessary changes.
+2. Create a controller for the model.
+To create it, right click on the "Controllers" folder -> Add -> Controller.
+Choose the "MVC Controller with views, using Entity Framework" option.
+Choose the model you're working on.
+Change the name of the controller from plural to singular.
+For ex: Change "ProjectTeamCategoriesController" to "ProjectTeamCategoryController"
+3. Open the "Views" folder and edit "Index.cshtml", "Edit.cshtml", "Create.cshtml", "Delete.cshtml" and "Detail.cshtml" files.
+Change the names of "Delete.cshtml" and "Detail.cshtml" files to "_DeleteModal.cshtml" and "_DetailModal.cshtml" respectively.
+4. Run the project and test it.
+5. Follow the items 6, 7 and 8 of [Git Actions](#git-actions)

+## Author
+Project Author: makesosimple

+## Private Repo Warning!!
+- Initially this repository is started as a closed-source project.
+Unless the author says otherwise, it will be closed for public access.
+- Only repository manager can merge pull requests so it is restricted for Contributers to merge a request.
+- Any database change should be commented on the pull request.
+(If migration is available, comment it too.)

+## Git Flow Warning!!
+- Project workflow framework is based on the original Git Flow
+- Developer should never change master.
+Access is restricted to dev branch only!
+- Repository manager must follow changes and update dev and master branches simultaneouslty!!
+(This is the most important warning!)

 ## License
 Not licensed yet